 Short Bio:

-At the beginning of 2008, he joined the Electrical Engineering Department at PUC-Rio, where he is currently an Associate Professor and teaches energy economics for graduate students and optimization and statistics for both graduate and undergrad students.
-He is a co-founder of the Laboratory of Applied Mathematical Programming and Statistics (LAMPS) at PUC-Rio.
-He is currently the research director of LAMPS and conducts applied research to solve real-world problems of industry agents and society.
-His main goal as a professor and researcher is to foster PUC-Rio students and LAMPS staff with:
+At the beginning of 2008, he joined the Electrical Engineering Department at PUC-Rio, where he is currently an Associate Professor.
+He teaches energy economics for graduate students and optimization and statistics for both graduate and undergraduate students.
+He founded the Laboratory of Applied Mathematical Programming and Statistics (LAMPS) at PUC-Rio; the Renewable Storage and Flexibility Research Group for Power Systems Sustainability; and Lamps Co, an energy-tech startup incubated at PUC-Rio.

-Alexandre Street is a senior member of the IEEE Power and Energy Society and CNPq and FAPERJ scientist.
-Since 2019, he has been serving as an associate editor for relevant scientific journals such as IEEE Transactions on Power Systems (TPWRS), IEEE Open Access Journal of Power and Energy (OAJPE), and IEEE Transactions on Energy Markets, Policy, and Regulation.
-He has extensive experience as a peer-reviewer, serving as a voluntary referee for the top three power systems and operations research scientific journals since 2007.
+Alexandre Street is a senior member of the IEEE Power and Energy Society and a CNPq and FAPERJ research fellow.
+Since 2004, he has been playing a relevant role in the ongoing restructuring of the Brazilian power system, with significant contributions to market design and sectoral governance and reforms.
+He has been serving as a member of the Brazilian power system planner advisory board and as an associate editor for relevant scientific journals such as IEEE Transactions on Power Systems and IEEE Transactions on Energy Markets, Policy, and Regulation.
+He is the recipient of prestigious paper awards from leading professional societies, including IEEE and INFORMS.

-His research interests include 1) power systems economics and electricity markets, 2) robust and stochastic optimization models for power systems operation and planning, 3) time-series modeling and data-science applications in renewable energy, 4) decomposition methods for large-scale optimization, and 5) decision-making under uncertainty.
+His research interests include 1) power systems economics, finance, and market design, 2) robust and stochastic optimization models for power systems operation and planning, 3) time-series modeling and data-science applications in renewable energy and market studies, 4) decomposition methods for large-scale optimization problems, and 5) innovative AI applications in decision-making under uncertainty.

 e-mail: street@ele.puc-rio.br